bourneidBH/mern-google-books/README.md

 * To deploy on Heroku run heroku create
 * On your Heroku account dashboard, find the app and add-on mLab Mongo
 * In the mLab dashboard add a database user
-* In you terminal run git push heroku master
+* In your terminal run git push heroku master

 <img src="client/public/images/google-books-search.jpg" alt="home page" />